PhoenixTales/phoenix-docs/story/characters.md

 ```
 * Parik     // Arrogant Boss of the gang.
-* Baldhead  // He has a single, long, black "Skalplocke" at the back of his head, standing upwards bouncing, several pieces of bone at his ears.
+* Baldhead  // He has a single, long, black "Skalplocke" at the back of his head, standing upwards bouncing, several pieces of bone at his ears, smiling tentatively.
+Leather pants and shirt.
 * Lispler   // ...
 * Nurrba    // "Nurrba" is just his tribe, Nickname unsure in all languages.
-Dark skin, long, waving, green hair bound together, .
+Dark skin, long, waving, green hair bound together, wears leather pants and shirt like baldhead, different from the Hueroth (wider, woven pants).
+Eisenknüppel.
 * Hueroth   // "Hueroth" is just his tribe, Nickname unsure in all languages, red beard, blue eyes, barbaric look, only decayed woven pants and shirt, broad belt, a two-handed sword on his back.
 ```